Aloha, and welcome to Steven Fredrick's Honolulu Tours and Vintage Films.

 A Special Message from Steven

-In 2018, join me as I continues with my 11th year of hosting the most respected historical tours on Oahu.
-Tours include the Duke Kahanamoku Walking Tour, the Charlie Chan Mystery Tour, the Hawaii Wartime History Tour, and the extremely popular Honolulu Ghost Tour.
-See you throughout the year.
+In 2018, please join me as I continues with my 11th year of hosting the most respected historical tours on Oahu.
+Tours include the Charlie Chan Mystery Tour, the Duke Kahanamoku Waikiki Tour, the Hawaii Wartime History Tour, and the extremely popular Honolulu Ghost Tour.
+See you in 2018!

 THE 2018 CALENDAR OF TOURS